 The University of Birmingham School has a comprehensive and co-educational intake in Year 7, with a Sixth Form open to those meeting the published academic selection criteria.

-The School is characterised by:
+The School is characterised by an ethos which focuses on:

 This approach is shaped by our belief that maximising a student’s potential is not just about giving them knowledge, but about shaping the whole person, including their personal capabilities and character through enrichment activities, a thoughtful and engaged system of pastoral care, and a community including older students, teachers, trainee teachers, and mentors and coaches drawn from the University’s own students and staff.